ErichDonGubler/git-assembler/README.rst

 -----------------------------

-Scenario: You're working on branch "feature", but require "bugfix" for testing some specific scenarios.
+Scenario: You're working on branch "feature", but require "bugfix" for testing.
 You want to keep them logically separated, but still perform tests easily.

 We can define a staging branch "test" with the following ``.git/assembly``::